 The current proposal under review by the Board is to make available $4 million for four projects (up to $1 million each) to develop regional programs to serve youth referred by other counties in the three high-needs areas noted above (females, sex offenders, seriously mentally ill).
 The intent is to award at least one project in each of the three high-needs categories.
 Under this proposed distribution, the remaining $5.12 million will be distributed equitably to all counties to support infrastructure and improvements needed to serve their in-county populations of realigned youth.

 We request that those submitting comments take into account the following statutory parameters for the SB 823 Youth Program and Facilities Grant:

 - Grant funds must be used for infrastructure-related needs and improvements to assist counties in the development of a local continuum of care.

 - Infrastructure and improvements must be for facilities or programs addressing the needs of youth who are being realigned to counties as a result of the planned closure of the state Division of Juvenile Justice

 As a reminder, the most frequently reported infrastructure needs by the counties are listed below:

-The public comment period will run through Monday, March 8, 2021 and comments will be used to help formulate the RFA.
+The public comment period has been extended to Monday, March 22, 2021 and comments will be used to help formulate the RFA.
 Interested parties can provide input by emailing SB823GrantFeedback@bscc.ca.govcreate new email